silentorb/marloth-story/books/fairytale/part2.md

 "You're alive!" she exclaimed.

 "Of course, dear!" said Mrs. Gingersmile.
-"Why ever why shouldn't we be?
+"Why ever shouldn't we be?
 You've been talking to us all this time."

 "But, but, you're just dolls!
 You never talked by yourselves before!"